EuropePMC/spring-social-orcid/readme.txt

 </dependency>

 As an extension to Spring Social, Spring Social ORCID depends on Spring Social.
-Spring Social¡¯s core module will be transitively resolved from the Spring Social ORCID dependency.
+Spring Social's core module will be transitively resolved from the Spring Social ORCID dependency.
-If you¡¯ll be using Spring Social¡¯s web module, you¡¯ll need to add that dependency yourself.
+If you'll be using Spring Social's web module, you'll need to add that dependency yourself.

 In Maven: